SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 ### Number bounds

-For number fields, Spine defines a few options to limit the range of expected values.
+For numeric fields, Spine defines a few options to limit the range of expected values.

 #### `(min)`/`(max)`

-`(min)` and `(max)` are twin options which define the lower and higher bounds for a number fields.
+`(min)` and `(max)` are twin options which define the lower and higher bounds for a numeric fields.
 The value is specified as a string.
 Note that the string must be parsable into the field's number format (e.g. a `int32` field cannot have a `"2.5"` bound).